Skip to main content

 Mailing Address

 After a USAA account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
-Solely-owned accounts require the estate's representative to contact USAA's Bank Survivor Relations Team at 1-855-204-0378 with the proper legal authority documents.
+Solely-owned accounts require the estate's representative to contact USAA's USAA Survivor Relations (all product lines) at 1-855-204-0378 with the proper legal authority documents.

 Deposit, investment & retirement accounts